jlewi/foyle/docs/content/en/docs/blog/observability.md

 * Build a trace by grouping log entries by trace ID
-* Reykey each trace by the cell it is associated with (cellId, trace)
+* Reykey each trace by the cell id the trace is associated with
-* Group traces by cellId
+* Group traces by cell id

 This logic is highly specific to Foyle.
 No observability tool will support it out of box.